Line 6B Phase 2 Replacement Project

 Following the completion of this project, Enbridge will have replaced the entire length of Line 6B with new pipe from Griffith, Ind., to the St. Clair River in Marysville, Mich.

 Overall cost of the pipeline project, including replacement of 210 miles of pipeline and associated station and terminal facilities, is estimated at $1.3 billion for the Michigan portion and an additional $300 million for the Indiana portion.

-The new pipeline will bring added property values to Indiana and Michigan communities and provide an influx of sales tax and local purchasing of materials and equipment.
-It will also create more than 1,000 temporary and permanent jobs, including hundreds of skilled and labor workers during peak construction.
-Many workers will be drawn from the local workforce.
+The new pipeline will bring added property taxes to Indiana and Michigan communities and provide an influx of sales tax and local purchasing of materials and equipment.
+It is also creating more than 1,000 temporary and permanent jobs, including hundreds of skilled and labor workers during peak construction.
+Many workers are being drawn from the local workforce.
 Click here for more information about working on the Line 6B Phase 2 Replacement Project or providing vendor services.
-It will bring an additional $22.8 million in tax revenue to Michigan alone.